 Earnings and Balance-Sheet Properties and the Interplay of Tax Incentives and Tax Enforcement

-This paper analyzes the joint association of tax incentives and tax law enforcement strictness on earnings and balance sheet properties of private firms.
+This paper analyzes the joint association of tax incentives and tax law enforcement strictness on private firms' earnings and balance sheet properties.
 It answers a call for additional research on why "there is (...) substantial within-country variation in managers' incentives to [manage] earnings" (LaFond et al. (2007), p.
 14).
-There is some evidence that something as homogeneous as tax law seems to be enacted differently within a country's legal framework.
-The key results are that stricter enforcement seemingly impairs managers' ability or willingness to engage in income-decreasing accrual earnings management.
-On the downside, managers instead seem to resort to real earnings management choices which are associated with potentially negative long-term real business impact.
+There is evidence that tax laws in practice are enacted to a different extent within a country's supposedly homogenous legal framework.
+The key results are that stricter tax law enforcement impairs managers' ability or willingness to engage in income-decreasing accrual earnings management.
+On the downside, managers instead seem to resort to real earnings Management choices which are associated with potentially negative long-term real business impact but covered by the business judgment rule.

 Keywords: Financial reporting, Tax incentives, tax enforcement